solliancenet/azure-consumption/PowerShell/README.md

 [TagResources.ps1](TagResourceGroups.ps1)

 This script will run through all your resource groups and tag them with the MonthlyCost based on last months billing costs.
-It will also try to attempt to find who created the resource group, but as we all know, Azure isn't great about telling us how created stuff (a huge downfall for the platform IMHO).
+It will also try to attempt to find who created the resource group, but as we all know, Azure isn't great about telling us who created stuff (a huge downfall for the platform IMHO).

 ## Getting Refresh Tokens